sjncojnn/Conveyor-Waste-Classification/README.md

 | `ros/wc_ws/src/trash_bin/` | ROS 2 package for waste bin simulation |
 | `docs/` | Project documentation and reports |

-## Contributing

-Contributions are welcome!
-To contribute:
-1. Fork the repository.
-2. Create a new branch for your changes (`git checkout -b feature/your-feature`).
-3. Commit your changes with clear messages (`git commit -m "Add feature X"`).
-4. Push to your branch (`git push origin feature/your-feature`).
-5. Submit a pull request with detailed descriptions of your changes.

-Please ensure your code follows the project’s coding standards and includes documentation.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE.md](LICENSE.md) file for details.